home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 ### Sizing in sections view

-You card can define a `getLayoutOptions` method that returns the min, max and default number of cells your card will take in the grid if your card is used if the [sections view](https://www.home-assistant.io/dashboards/sections/)
+You can define a `getLayoutOptions` method that returns the min, max and default number of cells your card will take in the grid if your card is used in the [sections view](https://www.home-assistant.io/dashboards/sections/).
 If you don't define this method, the card will take 4 columns (full width) and will ignore the rows of the grid.

 A cell of the grid is defined with the following dimension: